BradenH035/Graphics-Town/README.md

-This project is a model of south campus at the University of Wisconsin-Madison.
+This project is a model of south campus at the University of Wisconsin-Madison using Three.js.
 It was created for the Computer Graphics class at the University of Wisconsin in Spring of 2023 and uses the class software framework.
 This code should not be copied for other student assignments.

 Main file: gr-01-01.html